Click for clips of this the author's R/C model aircraft he plan built single-handed between 1987 and 1989.

 This is a true story.
 My extremely serious and bizarre brain injury has been misdiagnosed by psychiatrists as mental illness since December 1974 - currently obsessive compulsive psychosis.
 The nerves are not dead but malfunction.
 It was caused by an unknown to science type of mental nervous exhaustion allowing them to become further injured by Limbitrol 5 (amitriptyline and chlordiazepoxide) that I took normally for just nine or ten days.
 It suddenly and temporarily paralysed my mind and body.
 It has severely reduced the amount of fuel ones mind is able to use to work the central nervous system.
 Over-depleting it causes more nerve damage and a sudden relapse but with improvement of my physical condition in between them.
 Consequently, among other things, my senses, muscles, mind, speech and emotions must not be used for too long.
 I have wrongly spent a total of four years in psychiatric hospitals with about half of that time unable to walk and speak.
 On the face of it I currently behave normally but am only seconds away from another bedridden relapse by e.g. keeping my eyes closed whenever insufficiently tired, and disinterested in doing it.
 Attempting any movement or thought whenever disinterested in doing it.
 The interest opens the nerves' injured gates making the fuel flow.

-This web site's other URLs: www.newtoscience.com www.newtomedicalscience.com www.misdiagnosedillness.com
+This is web site's other URLs: www.newtoscience.com www.newtomedicalscience.com www.misdiagnosedillness.com

 Chapters Email the author: steve at newtomedicalscience.org.
 'At' to be replaced with @